+Jeffery Klaehn

-Jeffery Klaehn Independent Scholar | Canada
+Writer | Kitchener, Ontario, Canada

-This article explores a range of topics and issues which illuminate the practice of creative writing, with a particular focus on the processes of writers working within the horror genre.
-Authors Andrew Pyper, Craig Davidson, Gary McMahon, Ramsey Campbell and David Moody were interviewed on a range of topics and practices, including prewriting and drafting; the extent to which creative association and the question of "what if?" play into the writing process; narrative voice; approaches to thematic and metaphorical elements; the importance of sensual research in creating resonant characters and vivid fictional worlds; setting writing goals and daily word targets, within the context of the overall writing process; and, in closing, the relative pros and cons of writing workshops and of sharing ideas while at the drafting stage.
+This article explores the practice of creative writing with authors Andrew Pyper, Craig Davidson, Gary McMahon, Ramsey Campbell and David Moody, discussing prewriting and drafting; the extent to which creative association and the question of "what if?" play into the writing process; narrative voice; approaches to thematic and metaphorical elements; the importance of sensual research in creating resonant characters and vivid fictional worlds; writing goals and daily word targets within the context of the overall writing process; and the relative pros and cons of writing workshops and of sharing ideas while at the drafting stage.
+The article is organized as a panel discussion.
+Each of the interviews was undertaken individually throughout 2015 via email.

 Andrew Pyper is an award-winning novelist of seven international bestsellers.
-His most recent book, The Damned (2015), is being developed for feature film by Legendary Pictures and Universal Pictures.
-His previous novel, The Demonologist (2013), has been published by Simon & Schuster in the US and Canada, as well as internationally in over sixteen foreign languages.
-Among his earlier novels, Lost Girls (1999) won the Arthur Ellis Award, was a New York Times Notable Book of the Year and appeared on both the New York Times and Times (UK) bestseller lists.
-The Killing Circle (2008) was a New York Times Crime Novel of the Year, and The Wildfire Season (2005) a Globe and Mail Best Book.
+His most recent book, The Damned, is being developed for feature film by Legendary Pictures and Universal Pictures.
+His previous novel, The Demonologist, has been published by Simon & Schuster in the US and Canada, as well as internationally in over sixteen foreign languages.
+Among his earlier novels, Lost Girls won the Arthur Ellis Award, was a New York Times Notable Book of the Year and appeared on both the New York Times and Times (UK) bestseller lists.
+The Killing Circle was a New York Times Crime Novel of the Year, and The Wildfire Season a Globe and Mail Best Book.